Alan S. Chartock: Support for Chartock's programming

 Stephen Yasko, manager of WTMD (89.7 FM), an NPR member station in Towson, Maryland which plays mostly adult-alternative music, contends that any quality-control challenges which might be created by NPR's decentralized nature are outweighed by the advantage of unique local programming.

 "Public radio stations reflect the values and texture of the communities they serve," says Yasko, who has also worked in the NPR member services department.
 "If NPR or any national organization had too much control or input into every station's local personality, then you would lose the very thing that makes us what we are.
 So if Alan Chartock is what Albany and upstate New York created and what works for them, that's a beautiful thing, no matter what some outsiders might say."

-Under Chartock's leadership, WAMC has grown into a network of fourteen stations (all broadcasting identical programming) and a web-based platform serving portions of seven New England and Middle Atlantic states, bringing news, information and cultural programming to what station leaders claim is an audience of nearly 400,000 monthly listeners.
-The station's thrice-yearly fund drives have a goal of one million dollars each as of 2013.
+Under Chartock's leadership, WAMC grew into a network of 14 stations (all broadcasting identical programming) and a web-based platform serving portions of seven New England and Middle Atlantic states, bringing news, information and cultural programming to what station leaders claim is an audience of nearly 400,000 monthly listeners.
+The station's thrice-yearly fund drives have a goal of $1 million each as of 2013.

+Departure from WAMC

+In May 2023, the station announced that Chartock was retiring effective immediately.
+His departure was announced after the then-81-year-old had taken time off earlier in the week to consider ending his career and after his on-air time had been reduced, station officials told the Albany Times Union Chartock's resignation came just months after the station's board of trustees decided to boost his base salary by more than $100,000—a move that brought his base compensation to roughly $350,000 a year.